Tour Duration: Approx. 4 hours

 9:00 AM: After breakfast, we start our guided cultural tour around Kathmandu Valley.
 On this cultural tour, you will experience the numerous colors, sounds, and tastes of authentic Kathmandu and its surroundings.
 Our experienced tour guides will tell you all you need to know and answer all your curiosities regarding those sites.

-Observe firsthand the local produce people from Nepal actually purchase.
+Observe first-hand the local produce people from Nepal actually purchase.
 You will also take in the sights and smells of the market.
 Your friendly tour guide will explain in full detail all the products and procedures you will see.
-There are lots of photo opportunities to capture in your camera.
+There are lots of photo opportunities to capture with your camera.

 Kathmandu Durbar Square